valflrt/valflrt.dev/README.md

 - `npm start` - Starts live version for development (open **localhost:3000** on your computer)
 - `npm run build` - Creates an optimized build for deployment (in **build/** directory)

-**Now you can customize this simple template to make a website that will surely be super-duper amazing !**
+**You can now customize this simple template to make a website that will surely be super-duper amazing !**

+## License

+MIT